cscanlin/pages-project-gallery/README.md

   mv geckodriver ~/.local/bin/geckodriver
   echo "export PATH=\"~/.local/bin:\$PATH\"" >> ~/.bash_profile

+#### Update Configuration

+1. In `_config.yml`, change `title` to match the new name of your directory

+2. Change the repositories in `repositories.yml` to ones of your choice. `screenshot_target` is optional for each.

 ### Generating Screenshots & Repo Data (Requires Python 3 and geckodriver)

   python generate_screenshots.py

+This script uses selenium's python bindings and the Firefox geckodriver to grab screenshots from the website listed on each repository (unless otherwise specified).
+Also grabs all publicly available repo data about each repository which is stored in `_data/repo_data.yml` and is accessible in your jekyll layout as an array with `site.data.repo_data`

 ### Deployment